-Here are a few examples of conflicts with leadership:
+Here are two examples of conflicts with leadership:

 Nadia is a sales manager who often steps in to help her team members when there are challenging moments.
 While some people appreciate this, others have complained that she is overly involved and micromanaging.
 A few people on her team go to HR with their complaints about her management style.

 Derek is an outspoken leader who responds well to people who are similarly vocal and extroverted in group settings.
-However, there are some people on his team who are shyer and prefer to express themselves in one-on-one settings or in writing.
-After several of her ideas are overlooked in strategy sessions, Sam tells Derek that she feels demoralized and is considering other job opportunities.
+However, a member of his team, Sam, is shyer and prefers to express themselves in one-on-one settings or writing.
+After several of their ideas are overlooked in strategy sessions, Sam tells Derek that they feel demoralized and is considering other job opportunities.

 Conflicts between service providers and clients